 I’ve just moved into a new apartment.
 Finally, the boxes are unpacked and most things have a home.
 Summer is here and I spend sunny afternoons on my balcony overlooking the river.
-There is enormous boat activity at the head of the Fox River and Lake Winnebago, and there are as many differing water vessels as there are sea gulls in the air.
+There is enormous boat activity at the head of the Fox River and Lake Winnebago, and there are as many different water vessels as there are seagulls in the air.
 If I want to join a group in the courtyard, I can always go downstairs and watch the river from the gazebo.
 I live in a very nice place.

 In my apartment, I have set up a very workable studio for myself.
 I only need to buy a couple more chairs to make it perfect.
 But it’s close.
 Right now, with the summer weather, I find I want to paint mostly in front of the big window.
 That way I can look outside and not feel closed in.

 July is winding down, and so is the second World Watercolor Month hosted by Charlie O’Shields.
 It is wonderful to meet with last year’s friends and to be encouraged by their beautiful paintings.
 Even the “just okay” encourage me.
 Art is like any other craft — one must practice regularly to improve their skill.
 Or even maintain their level of excellence.
 I’ve been slouching this last year — reasons don’t matter — the result is that I am very rusty.
 My paintings show it.
 I started out with the group for the first week and into the second week faithfully posting my watercolors.
 Then a few days of hit and miss.
 Now, I haven’t posted a painting in at least a week.

 But, I’ll not shame myself.
 I’ll carry on where I am at.
 I’m going to pick up my paint brush and paint — every day — not to make a masterpiece, not to make a work for sale, but to hone my skills.
 I started doing this already, and I can see I am going to be going through lots of paper!

 WHO KNEW HE COULD PAINT?